R. Balasaraswathi Devi

 Raavu Balasaraswathi Devi (28 August 1928 – 15 October 2025) was an Indian singer and actress who performed from 1930 to the 1960s in Telugu and Tamil cinema.
 She was the first light music singer on All India Radio and the first playback singer in the Telugu cinema.

 Early life

-Balasaraswathi was born in Venkatagiri in 1928.
+Balasaraswathi was born in 1928 to Parthasarathi Rao and Visalakshi Amma at Venkatagiri in Andhra Pradesh.
 She learned music from Allathuru Subbayya and lent her voice for the first solo gramophone by His Master's Voice at the age of six.

+In 1944 she married Raja Rao Pradyumna Krishna Mahipati Surya Rau, from the Rao Venkata Kumara Mahipati Surya Rau family.
+She was his second wife, and the couple had had two sons, Gopalakrishna and Venkatakrishna.
+Balasaraswathi was the daughter of Vijaya Nirmala's paternal aunt.

 Career

 Balasaraswathi Devi acted as child actor Ganga and also sang in the films Sati Anasuya and Bhakta Dhruva, both directed by C. Pullaiah in 1936.
 Observing her talent, director K. Subramaniam invited her to act in Tamil films.
 In the following years, she acted in Tamil films like Bhaktha Kuchela (1936), Balayogini (1937), and Thiruneelakantar (1939).
 She played the role of Tukaram's daughter in Tukaram (1938).
 The Tukaram role was portrayed by Musiri Subramania Iyer in the Tamil version and by C. S. R. Anjaneyulu in the Telugu version.
 In 1940, she acted with S. Rajeswara Rao in Illalu, directed by Gudavalli Ramabrahmam.

 In Bhagya Lakshmi (1943) of Sri Renuka Films of V. Nagayya, she sang for Kamala Kotnis on screen, this being the first instance of playback singing in Telugu cinema.
 The song Thinne Meedha Sinnoda was composed by Bhimavarapu Narasimha Rao.